Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-09-THM-Splunk-Setting-Up-A-SOC-Lab.md

 **Q3: What is the path of the group the user is added after creation?**

-*One of our log entries should give the answer to this question:*
+*Hint:One of our log entries should give the answer to this question:*
 *coffely groupadd[38041]: group added to...*

 <details>